zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Install delve

-You can manually install delve as per the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation).
+There are 2 ways to install delve

-Based on how you install delve it will either end up in your `PATH` or `GOPATH/bin`.
+- Run the command `Go: Install/Update Tools`, select `dlv`, press `Ok` to install/update delve
-If `dlv` binary is in your `GOPATH/bin` and this GOPATH is not set as an environment variable, then make sure your PATH points to this `GOPATH/bin` so that the Go extension can find the `dlv` binary.
+- Or install it manually install delve as per the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation).

 ## Set up configurations in your settings